 Her honors include the Robert Winner and the Alice Fay di Castagnola Awards from the Poetry Society of America, the 2002 Campbell Corner Poetry Prize, a Fulbright Scholarship to Slovenia, and a Camargo Fellowship in France.
-Sajé has been teaching in the Vermont College of Fine Arts MFA in Writing Program since 1996, and is a professor of English at Westminster College in Salt Lake City, where she directs the Weeks Poetry Series.
+Terroir: Love, Out of Place was a finalist for Pen, Lambda, and Foreword awards.
+Sajé has been teaching in the Vermont College of Fine Arts MFA in Writing program since 1996, and is a professor of English at Westminster College in Salt Lake City, where she directs the Weeks Poetry Series.

 MA - Writing | Johns Hopkins